Nidhish7/DevOps-AWS-Projects/README.md

 > 🔒 **Security First:** No credentials are stored in this repo.
 AWS access is handled via `aws configure` and IAM roles. `.gitignore` ensures sensitive files (e.g., `terraform.tfvars`) are excluded from commits.
 Always avoid hardcoding secrets or uploading them to public repositories.
 Use environment variables or secret managers in production.

 > ✅ All projects are built within the **AWS Free Tier**.

 ---

-## 🙋‍♂️ About Me

-I’m **Nidhish Rajan**, a DevOps and Cloud Engineer passionate about automation, infrastructure, and cloud-native technologies.
-I created this repository as a public portfolio to learn, showcase, and grow.

-- 🔗 [LinkedIn](https://www.linkedin.com/in/nidhish-rajan-0b92601aa/) (Add your profile link)

----